“It’s All Immaterial”—A Short Story

-Silent, he stood inside the small room almost kneeing the doctor on his way up.
-He nods to the doctor and leaves the room.
+Silent, he stood inside the small room, almost kneeing the doctor on his way up.
+He nods to the man and leaves the room.

 He’s paid up.
 There’s nothing left to say, he thinks.
-He steps out into the hall and walks down toward the entryway to the lobby.
+He steps out into the hall and strides toward the entryway to the lobby.

 He could feel eyes on him, lots of eyes.

 Was he crying?
 Possibly.
 He tends to get the whole leaky eyes thing when he’s upset.

 He lowers his head, turning his face away from the wall of waiting patients and bee-lines to the exit.

 “Darren!” a voice calls from behind.